mleonardallen/CarND-Behavioral-Cloning/README.md

 ### Architecture

-My architecture is modeled after the network depicted in nVidia's [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) paper.
+My architecture is modeled after the network depicted in Nvidia's paper.
 The architecture is a traditional feed-foward layered architecture in which the output of one layer is fed to the layer above.
 At a high level the network consists of 5 convolutional layers, followed by 3 fully connected layers, and a final output layer.
 Since we are working with a regression problem, the output layer is a single continuous value, as apposed to the softmax probabilities used for classification tasks such as traffic sign identification.

 Before the first convolutional layer, a small amount of preprocessing takes place within the pipeline.
 This includes cropping the image, resizing, and batch normalization.